PhoenixTales/wiki.gothicarchive.org/locations.md

 - `The Swamp of Lost Souls is a place full of danger.`
 - `No one returns from the Swamp of Lost Souls with a clear mind.`
 - `Swamp of Lost Souls is a dark place`

+## Temple Of Sleeper
+- `in an uknown ancient temple, unchanged for 1000 years`
+- there is a dimensional portal to _Demon World_ that makes it possible to summon or banish an _arch demon_

+## Troll Canyon
+- in early alpha builds divided by a rather shallow ravine
+- German: `Troll-Schlucht`
+- `there's supposed to be a huge troll hanging around there with a few gobbos`

+## Tymoris
+- region ruled by the _Lord of Tymoris_
+- contains or governs area called _Western Field_ ruled by _Burgrave Bergmar_ and containing _Royal Ore Mines_

 ## Varant
 - land neighbouring the _Midlands_, conquered by _Rhobar II_